Communipaw: Railroads

 Originally, the waters of the Upper New York Bay facing the village (situated near the site of today's Liberty Science Center) hosted vast oyster beds that were harvested well into the 19th century.
 As it was industrialized, first with the construction of ports and later with rail infrastructure, the shoreline was expanded with landfill, notably by the Lehigh Valley Railroad and the Central Railroad of New Jersey.
 Communipaw Terminal, officially known as the Central Railroad of New Jersey Terminal, was the waterfront terminus.

 The cove just to the south of the station is sometimes still called Communipaw Cove.
 The railroad also maintained a Communipaw Station in the neighborhood farther inland along the right of way now used by the Hudson Bergen Light Rail.
 Johnston Avenue is named for an early president of the company.

 Transportation

-Buses traveling southbound through The Junction are the # 4, NJT 81 through Greenville to Curries Woods, with the 81 continuing to Bayonne.
-On some trips the NJT6 alternates its routes along the Lafayette Loop.
-Northbound the NJT6 travels to Journal Square, while the 4 and the NJT81 travel through Downtown Jersey City to Exchange Place.
+Buses traveling southbound through The Junction are New Jersey Transit routes 6, and 81 through Greenville to Curries Woods, with the 81 continuing to Bayonne.
+On some trips the 6 alternates its routes along the Lafayette Loop.
+Northbound the 6 travels to Journal Square, while the 81 travel through Downtown Jersey City to Exchange Place.
 The nearest stations of the Hudson Bergen Light Rail are located along the southern periphery of the neighborhood at Garfield Avenue in Claremont neighborhood and at Liberty State Park.